A Head That Works Against Prediction

 arXiv, 2023

-answered this question by studying one such head -- head L10H7 in GPT-2 Small -- not on the narrow IOI task, but across the full pre-training distribution.
-The result was a complete mechanistic account of the head's behavior: it implements copy suppression, a general algorithm pattern that serves a calibration function far broader than any single task.
+answered this question by studying one such head, head L10H7 in GPT-2 Small, not only on IOI, but across a broader sample of pre-training data.
+Their analysis produced a detailed account of much of the head's behavior: it implements copy suppression, an algorithmic pattern that operates beyond the IOI benchmark.

 The Algorithm